franneck94/GwToolbox_HelperPlugins/docs/General/HeroWindow.md

 Smart features are:

 - Heros will follow the player with smart flagging and a maximal fall-back uptime, when following activated or player pings distant target
-- BiP the player regardless of the weapon when low energy (below 30% or below 15 energy)
+- BiP the player regardless of the weapon when low energy (see the logic below)
 - ST: Use Shelter and Union when in fight if not already present
 - Use SoS when in fight if not all three spirits are already present
 - Use splinter weapon, vigorous spirit and honor of strength on the player if melee attacker